Enough: George Floyd's biracial cousin finds her place in the fight for racial justice

 “I’ve never felt white.
 I’m like, ‘No, I’m not.
 I don't know what I am, but I’m definitely not that.’”

 Despite her initial disappointment, Shayla and her father remained in contact after she left South Dakota.
-A couple years later, in 2012, they took a trip to Houston to meet her extended family.
+A couple years later, in 2012, they took a trip to Houston to meet her Black extended family members.
 She remembers the culture shock of joining their Thanksgiving celebration, where dozens of her cousins, aunts, uncles and other relatives boisterously gathered around spreads of food.

 “Imagine being in a place where you’re always the 'Black person,' and then you go with Black people and you’re the ‘white person,’” Shayla said.